getsentry/sentry-sdk-benchmark/README.md

 The above will:

-1. Start a stack of containers (avoiding clashing with any existing state / containers) for **baseline** benchmark
+- [ ] 1.
+Start a stack of containers (avoiding clashing with any existing state / containers) for **baseline** benchmark
-2. Run load generator to warm up target web app
+- [x] 2.
+Run load generator to warm up target web app
-3. Concurrently:
+- [ ] 3.
+Concurrently:
     a.
 Run load generator to benchmark latencies
     b.
 Collect CPU/memory usage every 1s and remember max
-4. Store hdr output from load generator and CPU/memory max usage
+- [ ] 4.
+Store hdr output from load generator and CPU/memory max usage
-5. Generate plot comparing baseline vs instrumented latencies
+- [ ] 5.
+Generate plot comparing baseline vs instrumented latencies